 As detailed above, the Solo 401(k) is the far superior option for the self-employed.
-It is only when you hire full-time employees that a SEP IRA makes sense.
+It is only when you hire non-spouse or non-owner full-time employees that a SEP IRA makes sense.
 Contributing to both plans makes little sense.
 The only time it may be useful is if you have both a small business and other self-employed income.
 A SEP IRA can be set up for your business where only that income will be contributed to the plan.
-If you have a side job, apart from the business, you can set up a Solo 401(k).
+If you have a side job, apart from the business, you can set up a Solo 401(k) for your own use.

-Let’s say Joe owns a small cafe with five full-time employees.
+Let’s say Phil is a part owner in a small cafe.
+He has two partners, and each owns 33% of the business.
 He starts a SEP IRA for his business and decides to contribute 10% to the plan.
-Remember, he must contribute 10% of all qualified employees’ compensation.
+Generally, all partners would contribute the same amount, assuming they earn compensation from the business.
 The business earns $200,000 during the year.
-Therefore he will contribute $20,000 to his SEP IRA (10% of $200,000).
+Therefore, he will contribute $20,000 to his SEP IRA (10% of $200,000).

-Joe also drives for Uber on the side and earns an extra $15,000 per year.
+Phil also works for DoorDash on the side and earns an extra $15,000 per year.
 He sets up a Solo 401(k), which allows him to contribute the entire amount into the plan.
-In total, Joe will save $35,000 towards retirement for the year.
+In total, Phil will save $35,000 towards retirement for the year.

 During a tough financial year for the cafe, Joe may elect to not contribute anything to the SEP IRA.
-This means he doesn’t have to contribute on his employees behalf either.
 On the plus side, he may still elect to contribute funds to his Solo 401(k), provided he has other self-employed income.

 Self-Directing Your Solo 401(k) and SEP IRA

 Lastly, we wanted to mention the benefits of self-directing your Solo 401(k) and SEP IRA plans.
 The benefits of opening your plan with IRA Financial is that you can have checkbook control of your funds.
-This allows you to make both traditional investments, in addition to alternative investment, such as real estate, precious metals and tax liens.
+This allows you to make both traditional investments, in addition to alternative investments, such as real estate, precious metals and cryptocurrencies, like Bitcoin.